absent1706/sqlalchemy-mixins/README.md

 ## Beauty \_\_repr\_\_
 provided by [`ReprMixin`](sqalchemy_mixins/repr.py)

-As developers, we need to debug things with convenient.
+As developers, we need to debug things with convenience.
 When we play in REPL, we can see this

 ```